getreu/tp-note/docs/source/tpnote--manual.md

 template system.
 If you like to keep your notes next to your files and you care about expressive filenames, then _Tp-Note_ might be the tool of your choice.
-As _Tp-Note_ synchronizes the note's filename with its document title, you will find back your notes easily.
+As _Tp-Note_ synchronizes the note's filename with its document title, you will find your notes more easily.

 _Tp-Note_ is available for Linux, Windows and MacOS.
 This manual illustrates its main use cases and how to get started: